Daniil Medvedev wins again, trolls again at the US Open

 "Guys, continue to give me this energy," Medvedev said.
 "You're the best."

-Medvedev next will face either world No. 1 Novak Djokovic or No. 23 seed Stan Wawrinka in the quarterfinals.
+Medvedev next will face No. 23 seed Stan Wawrinka -- who shocked world No. 1 and defending champion Novak Djokovic -- in the quarterfinals.

+"After the match, I engaged a little bit with the crowd," Medvedev said to reporters.
+"But we all know how New York crowd can be.
+It's probably the most electric crowd in the world, I think.
+Especially, I mean, playing this week on big courts, I could feel it.
+Today I was just engaging with the crowd and hopefully -- hopefully it was fun for them and for me.
+As I said, it gave me a lot of energy to win."

 On Friday, Medvedev defeated Spaniard Feliciano Lopez 7-6(1), 4-6, 7-6(7), 6-4 -- his second four-set win in consecutive days -- but it was his unruly behavior on the court that had fans lustily booing the 23-year-old at Louis Armstrong Stadium.